 Welcome to the campus of UC San Diego at the Preuss School!
 It's a new academic year filled with a wealth of opportunities designed to prepare you for your bright future.
 Our staff and faculty stand ready to receive you throughout our campus!
-This year you will experience friends, our Preuss faculty, staff, and administration, all who care deeply about you and your success.
+This year you will experience a wealth of community members, all who care deeply about you and your success.

-In this new school year, I want to encourage you to live by The Preuss Way of kindness, respect, and excellence.
+In this new year, I want to encourage you to live by The Preuss Way of kindness, respect, and excellence.
 Our world needs you to be the example of the change that we need to see.
 I'm proud to announce that it starts with you.
 We are depending on every Preuss scholar to help make our world a better place.
 We believe that you will use each day to leave a positive legacy by the life that you live.
-Being ranked the #1 best school in the county is because of scholars like you who are supported by world class teachers and a caring staff.
-As you start each new day, make it your goal to show kindness to yourself and others, demonstrate respect to all, which includes our campus and our environment, and do everything with excellence.
-It's my personal belief that, "Excellence says: If it's worth doing, do it well."
+As you start each new day, make it your goal to show kindness to yourself and others, demonstrate respect for all, which includes our campus and our environment.
+Develop an intentional plan to do everything with excellence.
+"Excellence says: If it's worth doing, then do it well."